 Electrical engineers currently enjoy good opportunities on the employment market.
 There is a pressing need for people with this skill set in research, development, production, marketing and sales.

 It’s very important, particularly in the early semesters of the bachelor’s program, to lay the theoretical foundations for further study.
 If, however, you don’t want to do without the practical elements right from the start, you can make contacts in the first semester tutorial adveisor and bring your first practical project to life.
 In past years, students have developed and realized self-driving segways and created robots capable of solving a Rubik’s Cube in a few seconds from any position.
-From the very first semester, students can work hands-on in projects such as eCARus, daedalus and DiaManTUM.
+From the very first semester, students can work hands-on in student projects of the department, such as

 Engineering practice is a fixed component of the bachelor’s program.
 It forms part of the Bachelor of Science in Elektrotechnik und Informationstechnik content that equips you for your later profession and enables you to apply the knowledge gained in your studies in a practical setting.
 Engineering practice lasts 9 weeks full time.
 It corresponds to 12 ETCS.
 The engineering practice aims to give students insight into what an engineer does and the range of tasks the job involves.